Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 You should begin by tying the cloth around your waist.
 Make sure that it is the exact middle half of the sheet of cloth.

 Then tie a knot joining both ends.
-Your cloth should be tight around the middle of your waist.
-Hold the top corners to prevent it from falling down.
+Your clothes should be tight around the middle of your waist.
+Hold the top corners to prevent it from falling.

 Now extend the ends from the knot and put them together, parallel and straight.
 Follow this step by folding the cloth together, little by little.
 To give a rough idea, each fold should be at least as wide as a hand.
 The folding should be in this pattern, first to the left, then right, then left, then right…and this goes on till you reach the bottom rim of the cloth.